 Tribulus (Tribulus terrestris): May aid in regulation of ovulation.
 Increase in libido.
 Not for use while breastfeeding.

 Vitex also known as Chaste Tree Berry (Vitex agnus-castus): Used to regulate menstrual cycle, bring on absent period, indirectly increase progesterone production.
 Many women have used Vitex to increase milk supply when breastfeeding.
-Some research shows that in some women Vitex inhibits prolactin production, which may decrease breast milk supply.
-It appears to increase milk supply in women with very young babies, and lower it in women breastfeeding older babies.
+Some research shows that Vitex inhibits prolactin production, which may decrease breast milk supply.
+Current information shows that Vitex is safe for use while breastfeeding when taken at lower doses.